-Capricorn is of cardinal earth and "ruled" by modern Saturn.
-Traditionally Capricorn is of structure and order.
-It's about maturity, responsibility, steadiness, reliability.
 Here we can bring the "higher learning" from Sagittarius into physical manifestation - a kind of "learning by doing" attitude as in "practicing", testing etc. We see in the cuspal area, if the dreams and ideals we had are practical and sustainable.

 Capricorn's constellation nicely lays along the ecliptic, looks like "cut in half" by it - it's stars are not as spectacular.
 Yet some stars of neighboring constellations are pretty known and bright.
 It's in general an intense area and an old constellation.

 South we find Microscopium, Indus and Grus.
 Pisces Austrinus' tail.